Griffin Island (RuneQuest)

-Griffin Island is a boxed tabletop role-playing game supplement for RuneQuest.
-Originally published by Chaosium in 1981 as Griffin Mountain, a set of adventures set in the world of Glorantha, this edition was published in 1986 by The Avalon Hill Game Company as part of its third edition RuneQuest rules set.
-It was written by Rudy Kraft, Jennell Jaquays, Greg Stafford, and Sandy Petersen.
-Griffin Island contained role-playing material to help gamemasters design adventures in the setting.
-It received positive reviews in game periodicals including Casus Belli, White Dwarf, Dragon, Space Gamer/Fantasy Gamer, The Games Machine, and Games International.
+Griffin Island is a boxed supplement for the fantasy role-playing game RuneQuest.
+Originally published by Chaosium in 1981 as Griffin Mountain, a set of adventures set in the world of Glorantha, this edition was published in 1986 by The Avalon Hill Game Company as part of its third edition RuneQuest rules set, and had all references to Glorantha removed.
+In addition to an adventure campaign, Griffin Island contained role-playing material to help gamemasters design adventures in the setting.
+It received several positive reviews in game periodicals of the day.

 Contents

 Material included in the books include background material, notes for gamemasters, various encounters, notable personalities and both short adventures and adventure hooks that can be developed into major adventures.